Huntington Lake, California

 Huntington Lake (formerly, Basin) is an unincorporated community in Fresno County, California.
 It is located on the west end of Huntington Lake 2 mi north of Big Creek, at an elevation of 7027 feet (2142 m).

 The Basin post office opened in 1913, the name was changed to Huntington Lake in 1916.
+Huntington Lake is a community of USFS Recreation Residences.